Call for Artists

 *Please note, the above-mentioned information will be shared on Twitter, Facebook, and on exhibition labels.
 This is how we identify artists and their work and is an integral part of the process.
 If you do not want this information shared, please do not participate.

 5) Mail your postcard in an envelope via Regular First Class Mail (or international equivalent).
-We can accept courier deliveries this year is you wish to send your card via this method.
 Information about the address to send the card to will be found in the confirmation email sent to you, once you have registered.

 Avoid surfaces that couldn’t be considered postcard material (canvas or canvas board, wood, ceramic, etc.).
 Thick, good quality paper is preferred, but thin cardboard will also do.
 Sketch or print paper is much too flimsy and will not be accepted.
 We suggest you pick up a standard postcard from a store near you, and try to match its format and thickness.
 Keep in mind, the postal service isn’t generally recognized for “gentle handling”; we want your postcard to sell and to be in the best shape possible, so make sure to ship it in an stiff envelope and pack it well for the journey.
 Sandwiching it between two pieces of light card works well.